-To remove an Enterprise Replication server from a domain, you must run the cdr delete server command twice:
+To remove a server from an Enterprise Replication domain, run the cdr delete server command two times:

-- 1. On the server being removed, to remove Enterprise Replication from that server.
-This command is not propagated to other servers in the domain. - 2.
-On another server, to remove the deleted server from the domain.
+- 1. Run the command on the database server being removed, to disable it.
+This command does not propagate to other database servers in the domain. - 2.
+Run the same command on a different server within the Enterprise Replication domain.
+This removes the disabled database server from the domain.

 To remove an entire Enterprise Replication domain, run the cdr delete server command once on each replication server.

-On the server being deleted from Enterprise Replication, the cdr delete server command performs the following tasks:
+The cdr delete server command performs the following tasks on each server:

 - 1. Drops the Enterprise Replication connection to other hosts in the domain.
 A 25582 error and an operating system error might be printed to the online log. - 2.
-Removes Enterprise Replication information, including delete tables and shadow columns. - 3.
-Shuts down Enterprise Replication, if it is running. - 4.
-Drops the local copy of the global catalog (syscdr).
+Removes Enterprise Replication information, including delete tables and shadow columns.

+- 3. Shuts down Enterprise Replication, if it is running. - 4.
+Drops the local copy of the global catalog.

-When you run the cdr delete server command on another root server in the domain, the command performs the following tasks:
+When you run the cdr delete server command on a different root server within an Enterprise Replication domain, the command performs the following tasks:

-- 1. Deletes the database server from the global catalogs of all other servers in the domain. - 2.
-Removes the database server from all participating replicates. - 3.
-Purges all replication data destined for the deleted server from the send queues.
+- 1. Deletes the command-specified database server from the global catalogs of all other servers in the domain. - 2.
+Removes the command-specified database server from all participating replicates. - 3.
+Purges all replication data destined for the command-specified database server from the send queues of all other servers in the domain.